 An Introduction to Measure Theory, Terence Tao

-As we have said before, Tao is great at writing mathematics and it shows.
-Also for some reason the AMS graduate textbooks just feel comfortable to me in a strange way I can’t really describe.
+As I have said before, Tao is great at writing mathematics and it shows.
+On top of this, the AMS graduate textbooks just feel comfortable to me in a strange way I can’t really describe.
 Anyway, it’s good, try it out.
 Now on to books that discuss measure theory motivated mostly by probability:

 Measures, Integrals and Martingales, René L. Schilling